mrnsf/MRN-Portfolio/README.md

 ### Python
 Applied for data wrangling, automation, and exploratory analysis when needed.
 Proficient with Pandas and NumPy for data preparation, and Matplotlib for visualizations.
 Used primarily to complement R and SQL workflows, particularly for machine learning applications and data processing tasks.

+### AI & Machine Learning
+Active in the AI space with personal projects integrating AI solutions where applicable.
+Create custom solutions for hyperspecific problems using AI, including localizing models and leveraging APIs.
+Stay up-to-date with the latest AI developments and continuously explore new applications for practical problem-solving.

 ---

 ## Key Achievements